jdjones91/Coding-Dojo-Machine-Learning-Projects/README.md

 **In Summary:**
 This model, currently, could be put into practice only as a way to increase the amount of data fed into the model, and to increase it's reliability over time.
 This should not be relied on to make clinical predictions.
- - This model's performance can be improved by gathering more data, and adding more highly correlated data points (chemical blood concentrations, co-morbidities, etc), with the help of a subject matter expert.
+ - This model's performance can be improved by gathering more data, and adding more highly correlated data points (chemical blood concentrations, co-morbidities, etc.), with the help of a subject matter expert.
 - This model, to be truly successful, needs more information correlated to stage 1 and stage 2 cirrhosis.
 As is the case with all medical condition, the earlier the diagnosis, the better.